tpolecat/tpolecat.github.io/_drafts/f-bounds.md

 > I have a type hierarchy ... how do I declare a supertype method that returns the "current" type?

-This question comes up a lot because Scala encourages immutability, and methods that return a modified copy of `this` are quite common.
-The closest thing to a "standard" approach (and the one used by stdlib collections for example) is to use an **F-bounded type**, which *mostly* works, but can't fully enforce the constraint we're after (it still takes some discipline and leaves room for error).
-A better approach in many cases is to use a **typeclass**, which solves the problem neatly and leaves little room for worry.
-We will examine the problem and both solutions.
+This question comes up a lot because Scala encourages immutability, so methods that return a modified copy of `this` are quite common.
+Making the return type of such methods sufficiently precise is tricky, and is the subject of this article.

+The closest thing to a "standard" approach (and the one used by stdlib collections, for example) is to use an **F-bounded type**, which *mostly* works, but can't fully enforce the constraint we're after (it still takes some discipline and leaves room for error).
+I must pause to offer a hat-tip to [@nuttycom](https://twitter.com/nuttycom) for his [prior work](http://logji.blogspot.com/2012/11/f-bounded-type-polymorphism-give-up-now.html) exploring the pitfalls of this approach.

+A better approach is to use a **typeclass**, which solves the problem neatly and leaves little room for worry.
+In fact it's worth considering abandoning subtype polymorphism altogether in these situations.

+We will examine the problem and both solutions, and finish up by exploring **heterogeneous collections** of these beasties, which involves some pleasantly fancy types.
+But first let's talk about...

 ### The Problem

 Say we have an open trait for pets, with an unknown number of implementations.
 Let's say every type of `Pet` has a name, as well as a method that returns an otherwise identical copy with a new name.

-> **Our problem is this:** for any expression `x` with type `A <: Pet`, ensure that `x.renamed(...)` also has type `A`.
+> **Our problem is this:** for any expression `x` with some type `A <: Pet`, ensure that `x.renamed(...)` also has type `A`.
 To be clear: this is a *static* guarantee that we want, not a runtime property.

 Right.
 So here is our first attempt, and one implementation.